codemdragon/hotbird/README.md

   Vercel will build and deploy automatically after your push.

 * **Check deployment status**
-  In your Vercel dashboard you’ll see the deployment logs and the new version going live.
+  In your Vercel dashboard you'll see the deployment logs and the new version going live.

 ---

-## 9. API Integration (Future-Proofing)
+## 10. API Integration (Future-Proofing)

 The front-end code is already set up to talk to a backend API when it becomes available: